Deshenfektion/deshenfektion.github.io/README.md

 - 🧹❤️😤 **Couple Chore Chaos**
   A fun and helpful chore-tracking app for couples.
 Keep the peace by fairly assigning tasks like cleaning or cooking—no more debates over who does what.

-## 🚀 Goals

-- Building useful software while being creative
-- Building strong fundamentals and not relying too much on abstractions (e.g. always the same languages or frameworks)
-- Embracing passion for development, constantly learning more about it and having fun!

-## 📫 Contact

-Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/deshenrao/) or [Email](mailto:deshen.r1502@gmail.com)!

 ## Credits